- What Exactly is Cerenia? (Maropitant Citrate)

 It is important to note that Cerenia should absolutely NOT be given to puppies under 16 weeks old or dogs that have known liver conditions.
 Your veterinarian should be given all the information about a pet's age and known health issues so that they can prescribe the proper medications.

 Cerenia for dogs is administered in two distinctly different ways: injectable form or tablet form.

 Cerenia Tablet Administration For Motion Sickness

 Although cats cannot take these tablets for motion sickness, dogs can take Cerenia tablets to prevent the dreaded side effects of motion sickness.
 It is recommended to give dogs Cerenia about two hours ahead of any trips.

 Experts also recommend that a dog is given the tablet with food so that they don't have stomach upset from taking it on an empty stomach.
-The suggested dosage is one Cerenia tablet a day for as many as two days in a row to alleviate motion sickness symptoms.
+The suggested dosage is one Cerenia tablet a day for as many as two days in a row to alleviate symptoms and vomiting due to motion sickness.
 Of course, it is essential to always refer to your veterinarian's instructions and prescribed dosages that are specific to your pet.

 Injectable Cerenia For Dogs

 The injectable form of Cerenia is available for both dogs and cats for the prevention or alleviation of symptoms that it has been prescribed for.
 Veterinarians or professional vet technicians in an office setting should be the only ones to inject Cerenia.

 Now, it's time to discuss Cerenia for cats.
 Though it can treat severe vomiting, it cannot be used in the same ways for cats as it can for dogs.